rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 But Festus, wishing to do the Jews a favor, said to Paul, Do you wish to go up to Jerusalem and there be tried on these charges before me? ^2509

-But Paul said, I am standing before Caesar’s tribunal, where I ought to be tried.
-To the Jews I have done no wrong, as you yourself know very well. ^2510
+But Paul said, I am standing before Caesar's tribunal, where I ought to be tried.
+To the Jews I have done no wrong, as you yourselves know very well. ^2510

 If then I am a wrongdoer and have committed anything for which I deserve to die, I do not seek to escape death.
 But if there is nothing to their charges against me, no one can give me up to them.
 I appeal to Caesar. ^2511